CtrlK

 Conciseness

-The content is reasonably structured but includes some unnecessary verbosity—the 'What This Skill Does' section largely duplicates the workflow sections, and the deployment phases table repeats information from the quick workflow.
-The Notes section is lean, but overall there's room to tighten.
+The content is reasonably structured but includes some unnecessary verbosity—the 'What This Skill Does' section largely duplicates the Quick Workflow section, and the deployment phases table repeats information.
+The Notes section and some explanatory text could be tightened.

 2 / 3